Celebrate Self-Love Day For Mental Health On February 13th

 Practice affirmations

 Don’t forget the qualities about yourself that you love.
-Affirmations can be defined as statements you make to yourself to increase love, self-compassion, and self-confidence.
-You can repeat them out loud, think about them during your day, or write them down.
+Affirmations can be defined as statements you make to yourself to increase self-love, self-compassion, and self-confidence.
+You can repeat them out loud, think about them during the day, or write them down.
 Below are a few loving affirmations to try:

 • “I am brave.”

-• “I deserve to meet my goals and dreams.”
+• “I deserve to achieve my goals and dreams.”

 • “I am trying my best, and my best is good enough.”